WOGRA-AG/terraform-kustomization-kubeflow/README.md

 - As described in [Kubeflow/manifests][] the deploy may fail the first time.
   Please repeat `terraform apply` until it works.

+- There are reported problems with installation on Arm.
+Please provide us with error descriptions, e.g. open issues.
+In paralllel we plan to run it on a Nvidia Jetson Nano.

 ## Roadmap
 In the near future the following will happen: